 Keep out of direct contact with water

-Once you've finished washing and conditioning your hair with your shampoo bar, try not to let them come into contact with water.
+We get asked a lot about where to store shampoo bars.
+Our advice is to make sure that once you've finished washing and conditioning your hair with your shampoo bar, try not to let them come into contact with water.
 Some ways you can do this are:

 - Storing them in a soap box